zxaletter/ZXAL/README.md

 - ./tests/file
 - echo $?

+If you find yourself running the program more than once:
+- make clean
+- make
+- ./zxal tests/file.z
+- ./tests/file
+- echo $?

 So assembly file and executable are in the same directory as the .z file you're compiling.

 p.s., as you can see from iv), i dont have print function.
 Also, functions can have at most six arguments and error handling during typechecking sucks.